ylansegal/blog/src/_posts/2021-07-23-per-project-postgres-with-asdf-and-direnv.md

 ```

 On first use for a project, it will create a the needed directories, and configure Postgres to *not* listen on any IP address.
 It also configures where to look for Unix sockets.

+Note that the `direnv_layout_dir` is typically `.direnv` under the project.
+That means that the Postgres data will leave in `.direnv/postgres`.

 To invoke on each project, I add a `.envrc` file: